Empowering ADHD Learners:

 These challenges are compounded by specific eye-tracking issues observed in ADHD individuals:

 These factors can make reading a frustrating experience for ADHD learners, potentially impacting their academic performance and self-esteem.
-However, recent research suggests that eye-tracking interventions could play a crucial role in improving cognitive function and coping behaviours in ADHD children.
+They also represent specific, identifiable barriers to flow state learning, each of which Tempo Reading is designed to address directly.
+Recent research suggests that eye-tracking interventions could play a crucial role in improving cognitive function and coping behaviours in children with ADHD.

-1. AI-Powered Reading Companion: Actively reads with the student, creating an interactive and engaging experience.
+Flow State Reading Companion: Actively reads with the student, creating an interactive and engaging experience that builds and sustains the conditions for flow state learning throughout every session.

-2. Advanced Eye Tracking: Monitors reading performance and triggers prompts to keep the child hyper-focused.
-This feature directly addresses the oculomotor control issues observed in ADHD individual
+Advanced Eye Tracking: Monitors reading performance and triggers prompts to keep the child hyper-focused.
+This feature directly addresses the oculomotor control issues observed in individuals with ADHD and is one of the primary mechanisms through which Tempo Reading induces a flow state.

-5. Beta Wave Entrainment: The text reveal speeds correspond to beta waves (13-30 Hz), when the brain is most focused for learning.
-This neurocognitive entrainment technique aims to counteract the slower brainwave patterns typically seen in ADHD individuals.
+Late Alpha and Beta Wave Entrainment: The text reveal speeds correspond to Late Alpha and Beta waves (8-30 Hz), when the brain is most focused for learning.
+This neurocognitive entrainment technique aims to counteract the slower brainwave patterns typically seen in ADHD individuals and draw the student into flow state.

-6. Reducing Line / Word Jumbling: Greying out lines that have already been read, allows the reader to focus fully on the new text without any residual jumbling effects from the lines above or below.
+Reducing Letter and Word Jumbling: Greying out lines that have already been read allows the reader to focus fully on the new text without any residual jumbling effects from the lines above or below.

-7. Independent Learning: Eliminates the need for constant parent or teacher supervision, promoting independence in young readers.
+Independent Learning: Eliminates the need for constant parent or teacher supervision, promoting independence in young readers.
+Flow state learning is self-sustaining: once a student is in the zone, the experience itself drives continued engagement.

-8. Enjoyable Reading Experience: Gamifies the reading process, making learning fun and exciting for students.
+Enjoyable Reading Experience: Gamifies the reading process, making learning fun and exciting for students.
+This enjoyment is not incidental; it is a hallmark of flow state, which is by nature intrinsically rewarding.

-9. Inclusive Design: Caters to a wide range of learning styles and needs, particularly beneficial for neurodiverse learners.
+Inclusive Design: Caters to a wide range of learning styles and needs, particularly beneficial for neurodiverse learners.
+Flow state is not the preserve of high-achieving or neurotypical students; given the right conditions, every learner can access it.

 How Tempo Reading Supports ADHD Learners